-Individual student indicators: Emotional literacy assessment, Managing mental health in education, QCA assessment.
+Individual student indicators: STEP assessment, SDQ, QCA assessment.
 The curriculum, academic excellence and public examination.
 Whilst accepting the need to prepare our Students for further education, we strive to ensure that the pursuit of our goals, aims and objectives are consistent for the benefit of the young people in our care.